nditech/org.ndi.demtools/README.md

 * [CiviPoints](https://github.com/futurefirst/uk.org.futurefirst.networks.civipoints.git)

 ##### Location Extensions
 The following country-specific extensions load updated and complete lists of states/provinces and counties for various countries where NDI has supported implementation of Civi.
-These extensions can be loaded to better allow users in these countries to accurately list the location of their contacts, activities, and events:
+These extensions can be loaded to better allow users in these countries to accurately list the location of their contacts, activities, and events.

 * [Kenya Constituencies](https://github.com/nditech/org.ndi.kenyaconstituencies)
 * [Kenya States](https://github.com/nditech/org.ndi.kenyastates)